nadeemlab/CEP/README.md

 *Exhaustive deep learning toolset for analyzing endoscopy videos*

 Computational Endoscopy Platform (CEP) provides an exhaustive deep learning toolset to handle tasks such as haustral fold annotation (in colonoscopy videos), surface coverage visualization, depth estimation and more.
-All our code, AI-ready training/testing data, and pretrained models will be released here with detailed instruction along with easy-to-run docker containers and Google CoLab projects.
+All our code, AI-ready training/testing data, and pretrained models will be released here with detailed instructions along with easy-to-run docker containers and Google CoLab projects.

 © This code is made available for non-commercial academic purposes.